-Detroit mayor’s dad, Patrick Duggan, retires as federal judge
+Detroit mayor’s dad, Patrick Duggan, retires as judge

 The father of Detroit Mayor Mike Duggan is retiring as a federal judge.